MicrosoftDocs/SupportArticles-docs/support/sql/install/sqlserver-patching-issues.md

 Principals that are enclosed by double hash marks (##) are created from certificates when SQL Server is installed.
 These are to be treated as system-created principals.
 They must not be mapped to database principals who own user objects in `msdb` or other databases.
 If the error logs indicate a failure that is related to any of these logins:

-1. Start SQL Server by using [trace flag 902](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf902)
+1. Start SQL Server by using [trace flag 902](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf902).
-1. Change the ownership of the affected objects to a different user
+1. Change the ownership of the affected objects to a different user.
 1. Restart SQL Server without trace flag `902` so that the upgrade script can finish running.

   > [!NOTE]
-  >Although a failure to run upgrade scripts is one of the common causes of the "Wait on Database Engine recovery handle failed" error, this error can also occur for other reasons.
-The error means that the update installer could not start the service or bring it online after the update was installed.
+  > Although a failure to run upgrade scripts is one of the common causes of the "Wait on Database Engine recovery handle failed" error, this error can also occur for other reasons.
+The error means that the update installer couldn't start the service or bring it online after the update was installed.
 In either case, troubleshooting involves a review of error logs and Setup logs to determine the cause of the failure and take appropriate action.

 ## Setup errors caused by missing installer files in Windows cache